Amirhouschang/Projekt-Z/README_en.md

 - Objkt.com (NFTs and art purchases)

 ---
+---

-### Learning Journey & Personal Reflection
+### Personal Note

-This is not a professional analytics project, but a real and structured personal journey —
+This is not only a technical project.
+It also reflects my path of building a self-determined and sustainable life — financially, professionally, and personally.
-with real money, real risks, and real learning.

-I used to believe that personal and private experiences don’t belong in a project description.
-But over the past year, I changed my mind.

-In a time when queer people are being targeted more openly — in politics, media, and even by major tech platforms — my hypersensitivity, my sexuality, and my past in religious structures *are* part of my reality.
-I don’t identify as an activist or far-left — I’m a liberal person who just wants to learn, work, and live in peace.
-And yet, I’ve come to realize that hiding these aspects is no longer an option.
-Not when politicians openly propagate hate, when gender-neutral speech is banned in places like Bavaria, or when even companies follow that narrative.

-That’s why this project reflects both my technical and personal development.
-It’s about understanding the world through data — and surviving it with awareness.
+I used to believe that private matters had no place in a professional setting.
+But I changed my mind.
+In times when gender-neutral language is banned in some German states, when radical politicians attack queer communities, and when major tech companies support those ideologies, I believe that transparency is important.

+I am not an activist, and I don’t identify as “left-wing” — but I do consider myself a liberal person.
+And as such, I feel responsible not to stay silent.
+My hypersensitivity, my queerness, and my past are part of who I am — and they belong here, too.

+This project is one small attempt to make data personal — not to prove anything, but to stay visible.

 ---